In the following steps, you'll learn how to make a brush in Illustrator and how to save Adobe Illustrator splatter brushes.

 Using the Pencil Tool (N), add a wavy path on the top half of the circle.

-4. How to Save and Use Splatter Brushes in Adobe Illustrator
+4. How to Save and Use Ai Splatter Brushes

 Check the Stretch Between Guides box and focus on that brush preview.
-Drag one of those guides where the drips start and the other where the drips end to make sure that this will be the only section of the brush that will stretch when you use the brush.
+Drag one of those guides where the drips start and the other where the drips end to make sure that this is the only section of the brush that stretches when you use the brush.
 Enter the rest of the settings shown in the following image, click OK, and you've got your paint splatter Illustrator brush.

 Finally, you can pick the Brush Tool (B), select one of your Adobe Illustrator splatter brushes, and test it.

-Here's how your Illustrator blood drip brushes should look.
+Here's how your splatter brush and drip vector brush in Illustrator should look.
 I hope you've enjoyed this tutorial and can apply these techniques in your future projects.
-Don't hesitate to share your final result in the comments section.

-Feel free to adjust the design of these Adobe Illustrator brushes and make it your own.
+Feel free to adjust the design of these Ai splatter brushes and their splatter effects to make them your own.
 You can find some great sources of inspiration at GraphicRiver, with interesting solutions to improve any Illustrator brush.

-This collection of vector grunge splashes is perfect for creating your own Adobe Illustrator brushes.
+This collection of vector grunge splash brushes is perfect for creating your own Adobe Illustrator brushes.
 You can combine separate elements to create different variations of Adobe Illustrator splatter brushes.
+It's amazing how much personality a splash brush can give to a design or illustration.

-This colorful collection comprises 34 hand-painted watercolor paint drops.
-Any of these assets can be easily turned into an Illustrator paint splatter brush or an Illustrator ink splatter brush in a matter of seconds.
+This colorful collection comprises 34 hand-painted watercolor paint brush splatter drops.
+Any of these assets can be easily turned into an Illustrator paint brush splatter or an Illustrator ink splatter brush in a matter of seconds.
+Create fun projects with this brush splatter in PNG and EPS.
+People will be surprised to learn that these splash brushes are all digital.
+They look so real!

-This collection of isolated handmade ink splatter brushes and textures is the perfect solution if you're looking to create blood drip brushes in Illustrator.
+If you're having a hard time learning how to draw a blood splatter, don't worry.
+This collection of isolated handmade ink splatter brushes and textures is the perfect solution if you're looking to create blood drip vector brushes in Illustrator.

-This pack of handmade high-resolution ink splatter vectors is the ideal solution to create your own ink splatter brush in Illustrator.
-As with the previous collection, these vectors can be easily turned into blood drip brushes in Illustrator.
+This pack of handmade high-resolution ink splatter brush vectors is the ideal solution to create your own ink splatter brush in Illustrator.
+As with the previous collection, these paint splatter vectors can be easily turned into blood drip vector brushes in Illustrator.
+Use this brush splatter in PNG for your design projects!

 Want to Learn More?